tududes/rpc-load-balancer/README.md

-# 0L Network RPC Load Balancer Setup
+# RPC Load Balancer Setup

 This repository contains the tools to set up and maintain a load balancer for RPC endpoints.